 Technical standards are published in the official Israel Government Gazette in hard copy only and can be purchased in bookstores that sell legal textbooks or by subscription.
 Prior to publication, the Director General of the SII officially informs the relevant industry sectors of pending additions and amendments.
 U.S. entities can influence the content and adoption of technical standards through active participation at the technical committee level.

 Israel has adopted a liberal import policy.
 In addition to its Free Trade Agreement (FTA) with the U.S., it has FTAs with Bulgaria, Canada, the Czech Republic, Hungary, Mexico, Poland, Romania, the Slovak Republic, Slovenia, Turkey, the European Union (EU), and EFTA (Iceland, Liechtenstein, Norway, and Switzerland).
+In 2011 a trade agreement has been signed with the MERCOSUR countries (Argentina, Brazil, Paraguay, Uruguay, and Venezuela) and an agreement with India is under discussion.
 Israel also has a preferential trade arrangement with Jordan and maintains a customs union with the Palestinian Authority.
 In late 2002, the European Union began imposing customs duties on goods manufactured by Israeli companies located in the Palestinian territories.

 In 1997, Congress amended the law governing the U.S./Israeli Free Trade Agreement to enable the creation of so-called qualifying industrial zones (QIZs) with Jordan and Egypt.
 Jordan took advantage of this opportunity beginning in 1997.
 Products manufactured in Jordan enjoy duty and quota free access to the U.S. market if, inter alia, they contain a certain minimum percentage of Israeli inputs.
 Jordan has established a number of QIZs.
 Both Israeli/Jordanian trade and Jordanian exports to the U.S. have grown significantly as a result of the QIZs.
 Egypt signed the QIZ agreement in December 2004.
 Egyptian products manufactured within a designated zone with 11.7% Israeli inputs, and a combined 35% value added, may enter into the U.S. duty free.
 Since signing the agreement, Egypt's imports to the U.S. have nearly doubled.
 A list of current Egyptian QIZ-eligible companies and zones can be obtained at http://www.qizegypt.gov.eg.
 All products manufactured in the Palestinian territories also may enter the U.S. duty free.